yjskrs/main/README.md

 Constraints

-> :warning: You can only have one course at a time
+:warning: You can only have one course at a time

 Expected Outcome
-> :white_check_mark: A success message should be displayed
+:white_check_mark: A success message should be displayed

-> :white_check_mark: You should be able to see the course name in the
+:white_check_mark: You should be able to see the course name in the top panel
->top panel

 #### `requirement`

-Displays a help message to the user.
-Lists all possible commands and provides a link to the user guide online.
+Creates a graduation requirement.

 Command Format

-    help
+    requirement n/REQUIREMENT_NAME u/NO_OF_MCS

+    //e.g.
+    requirement n/Unrestricted Electives u/32

 Constraints

-    NIL
+:warning: The number of MCs needed to fulfill the requirement is needed

+:warning: Requirement names have to be unique

 Expected Outcome

-    1. A help message should be displayed as a pop-up
+:white_check_mark: A success message should be displayed

+:white_check_mark: You should be able to see the requirement name in the main panel

 #### `assign`

-Displays a help message to the user.
-Lists all possible commands and provides a link to the user guide online.
+Assigns a module to a graduation requirement.
+If there is good internet connectivity, the module will be validated with NUS Mods and its description will be auto-filled.

 Command Format

-    help
+    //DESCRIPTION is optional
+    assign n/REQUIREMENT_NAME: n/MODULE_CODE t/MODULE_TITLE u/NO_OF_MCS d/DESCRIPTION

+    //e.g.
+    assign n/Unrestricted Electives: n/LAJ1201 t/Japanese 1 u/4

 Constraints

-    NIL
+:warning: A module cannot be assigned if there are not enough MCs left under a graduation requirement

+:warning: The module code and title have to be unique

 Expected Outcome

-    1. A help message should be displayed as a pop-up
+:white_check_mark: The module will be displayed in the main panel

 #### `module`